One of Europe's last wild rivers is in danger of being tamed

 Ecologically, there is a lot at stake.

-A 2018 study led by University of Vienna's Fritz Schiemer found the Vjosa was incredibly diverse.
-The team logged more than 90 types of aquatic invertebrates in the places where dams are planned, plus hundreds of fish, amphibian and reptile species, some endangered and others endemic to the Balkans.
+A recent study found the Vjosa was incredibly diverse.
+More than 90 types of aquatic invertebrates were found in the places where dams are planned, plus hundreds of fish, amphibian and reptile species, some endangered and others endemic to the Balkans.

-But "the majority of the specific biodiversity will disappear in the case of the planned dam constructions," they warned.

-Dams can unravel food chains by reducing populations of insects that feed fish and by limiting spawning, which in turn leaves less prey for fish-eating birds and mammals.
-But the most well-known problem with building dams is that they block the paths of fish trying to migrate upstream to spawn.
-The U.S. Atlantic salmon population has plummeted, according to the National Oceanic and Atmospheric Administration, in great part due to dams.
+Dams can unravel food chains, but the most well-known problem with building dams is that they block the paths of fish trying to migrate upstream to spawn.

 As pressure to build dams intensifies in less developed countries, the opposite is happening in the U.S. and western Europe, where there's a movement to tear down dams considered obsolete and environmentally destructive.